 President Bukele has little wiggle room

-El Salvador has a persistently high government debt to GDP ratio.
+El Salvador has a persistent issue with debt.
 It might not seem like much compared to countries such as the US, but El Salvador does not have the privilege to print dollars.
-For a country at this stage of development, it is considered a high ratio.
+For a country at this stage of development, it is an issue.
 Why is this an issue?

 Because it limits what the government can get away with.
 It is hard for the government to borrow more on the international markets, and it thus often finds itself in negotiations with multilateral organizations such as the IMF concerning its debt repayments.